 - develop innovative delivery methods or pathways.

-These projects will start in summer 2019 and complete by December 2020.
+These projects started in summer 2019 and completed by December 2020.

 Summer school: supporting underrepresented students transitioning to universityMultidisciplinary summer event for recruited nursing, midwifery and healthcare mature students followed up with online pre-sessional academic and pastoral support to address retention and success of non-traditional students.

 Interventions to raise awareness of health careers among men considering a career change, including taster days using clinical simulation